 It is important to consider cost benefits beyond those recognized through reduced energy consumption alone.
 In example, you may find you have to replace furniture and carpeting less often as it is better protected against fading from incoming sunlight.
 Additionally, you will be increasing the value of your home, helping you recoup some of the cost if you decide to sell.

-While many home upgrades don’t have a significant impact on the resale value of a home, windows are among the most important considerations homebuyer’s make.
+While many home upgrades don’t have a significant impact on the resale value of a home, replacement windows are among the most important considerations homebuyer’s make.
 In fact, studies have shown that you can expect greater than a 70% return on investment for vinyl replacement windows in the Mid-Atlantic.
 To put that into perspective, an upscale master suite addition will only net you a ~46% ROI, on average.

-Tax Credit for Energy Efficient Windows
+Can You Get a Tax Credit for Energy Efficient Windows?